-The house was bought by two British brothers in 2007 who had grand plans to renovate it.
-Things didn’t quite go to plan (at least initially) but over the last decade, the project has evolved considerably.
+The house was bought by me and my brother in 2007.
+We had grand plans to renovate it but things didn’t quite go to plan (at least initially).
+However, over the last decade, the project has evolved considerably.

 The house comfortably sleeps six people, in three bedrooms.
 The master bedroom has a double bed with en-suite shower, basin and toilet.
 The second bedroom has a double bed, and a third bedroom sports two single beds.
 There is also a second toilet and basin, and a separate shower room on the ground floor.
 Plus a large porch area.